PrzemyslawSalek/adventofcode/1/README.md

 The fifth number, `3`, appears in the right list three times; the similarity score increases by `9`.
 The last number, `3`, appears in the right list three times; the similarity score again increases by `9`.
 So, for these example lists, the similarity score at the end of this process is 31 `(9 + 4 + 0 + 0 + 9 + 9)`.

+Once again consider your left and right lists.
+What is their similarity score?

+Your puzzle answer was `20520794`.